slsa-framework/oss-na24-slsa-workshop/activities/03/readme.md

 ### UX improments

-In this Activity, users need to explicitly call the delpoyment policy evaluator from CI.
+In this Activity, users need to explicitly call the deployment policy evaluator from CI.
 We may improve UX by integrating the evaluation in gitops tooling such as ArgoCD or as a kubectl plugin.
 If you are interested in implementing such solution, let us know!

 ## Take the quizz!